kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

       Output : null
       ```

-      - `null` vs `undefined`
+      - 👍`null` vs `undefined`

-      - `undefined :`
+      - 👍`undefined :`

-        - When a variable is declared but not initialized, or when a function does not return a value, the variable or the function’s result is undefined.
+        - 👍When a variable is declared but not initialized, or when a function does not return a value, the variable or the function’s result is undefined.

-        - Accessing an object property or array element that does not exist also results in undefined.
+        - 👍Accessing an object property or array element that does not exist also results in undefined.

-        - It is a primitive value.
+        - 👍It is a primitive value.

-      - `null :`
+      - 👍`null :`

-        - It is a deliberate assignment that represents the absence of any object value.
+        - 👍It is a deliberate assignment that represents the absence of any object value.

-        - It is often used to explicitly indicate that a variable or object property should have no value or no reference to any object.
+        - 👍It is often used to explicitly indicate that a variable or object property should have no value or no reference to any object.

-        - It is also a primitive value.
+        - 👍It is also a primitive value.

-        `Conclusion  :` undefined means a variable has been declared but has not yet been assigned a value, whereas null is an assignment value, meaning that a variable has been declared and given the value of null
+        👍`Conclusion  :` undefined means a variable has been declared but has not yet been assigned a value, whereas null is an assignment value, meaning that a variable has been declared and given the value of null

-        - 6. `Symbol :` Introduced in ECMAScript 6, it represents a unique and immutable value.
+        - 6. 👍`Symbol :` Introduced in ECMAScript 6, it represents a unique and immutable value.

         ```